III.4: Paged KV cache

 Contiguous blocks fragment.
 This is the serving-specific killer.
 Picture a server with several requests in flight.
 Each request's cache is a contiguous block sized to its sequence.
 Request A holds 200 tokens, B holds 1000, C holds 150.
 A finishes and frees its block.
 Now request D arrives needing 800 tokens, but the freed gap is only A's 200-token hole.
 The 800 tokens won't fit in the gap even though there might be 800 tokens of free memory scattered around.
 This is classic external fragmentation, and contiguous per-request allocation guarantees it.

 The fix is the same one operating systems use for RAM: stop allocating contiguous variable-size blocks.
 Allocate fixed-size pages instead, and let a sequence's storage be a list of pages that need not be next to each other.
-A sequence that needs 800 tokens grabs 800/page-size pages from a shared pool, wherever they happen to be.
-Free pages go back to the pool individually and can be reused by anyone.
+In a full serving engine the pages come from one pool shared by every request: a sequence that needs 800 tokens grabs 800/page-size pages wherever they happen to be, and freed pages go back for anyone to reuse.
 No fragmentation, because every page is interchangeable.

 The shape of a paged cache